sam-pazouki/Image-App/README.md

 4.Abra uma solicitação pull

 ## Licença
--Distribuído sob a licença MIT.
-Consulte LICENÇA para obter mais informações.
+-Distribuído sob a licença MIT

 ## Autores
 Sam Pazouki Varooneh- sam-pazouki